EXCITING NEWS!!! ANNUAL Governor’s Frog Jump and Egg Strike IS RETURNING FOR April 2022!!

 Governor’s Frog Jump

-Frog Jump Resources
+Frog Jump Resources and History

 In 1928 Angels Camp paved the main street.
 To celebrate the occasion they held a frog jump competition.
 This frog jump competition was modeled after the frog jump in the famous short story, “The Celebrated Jumping Frog of Calaveras County”, written by Mark Twain.
 Mark Twain spent a great deal of time in Angels Camp and first heard the jumping frog story at the Angels Hotel that still stands today.
 The event became known as the Jumping Frog Jubilee.
 Every year since 1928, with the exception of 1933 during the great depression, the Jumping Frog Jubilee has been held in Angels Camp.
 In 1938 the County Fair and the Jumping Frog Jubilee were combined.
 Today this internationally renowned event draws competitors from around the world as hundreds of jockeys and their frogs compete.
 The winner receives a trophy, $750 and a plaque honoring the jockey and his or her frog is embedded into the sidewalks of downtown Angels Camp.
 World record holders receive recognition on the plaque as a world record holder in addition to a trophy and $5,000.
 The current world record was set in 1986 by “Rosie the Ribiter” who jumped 21 feet 5 3/4 inches; Lee Giudici of Santa Clara CA was the jockey.
 There are currently 74 plaques including one commemoration Mark Twain’s Dan’l Webster and his jockey Jim Smiley located in front of the Angels Hotel.
 Residents and visitors are encouraged to view the “Frog Hop of Fame” commemorating this unique and historic jumping frog jubilee.